Osedea/nodock/README.md

     node:
         build:
             args:
-                node_version: 4.6.0
+                NODE_VERSION: 4.6.0
 ```
 <a name="Node-Project-Path"></a>
 #### Change the Node project path
-You can specify a `project_path` to change the directory in which `npm` will perform it's `install` command and the directory in which `run-nodock` will run the entrypoint script.
+You can specify a `PROJECT_PATH` to change the directory in which `npm` will perform it's `install` command and the directory in which `run-nodock` will run the entrypoint script.
 This is most desirable when running more than one Node project at a time since they are bound to each have their own `package.json` file.
 ```
 # docker-compose.override.yml
 [...]
     node:
         build:
             args:
-                project_path: somefolder # note that this is the same as "/opt/app/somefolder"
+                PROJECT_PATH: somefolder # note that this is the same as "/opt/app/somefolder"

 ```
 <a name="MySQL-Database-User"></a>